Permanent Junctional Reciprocating Tachycardia (PJRT) in Children

 Signs and Symptoms

-Unlike AVRT or WPW where heart rates can be above 200 bpm, PJRT in some instances can be noted to have slower rates making diagnosis difficult because symptoms can be less mild.
+Unlike other types of SVT during which heart rates rise above 200 bpm, patients with PJRT can often have slower heart rates, making the diagnosis more difficult because symptoms can be milder and the patient is not aware of the rhythm abnormality.
 Symptoms can be similar to those of SVT and include but are not limited to:

 - Chest discomfort